jarch13/KataKrypt/README.md

 ---

-*Note: Replace the image paths with the actual paths to your images in the repository.
-Ensure that the images are stored in a folder (e.g., `images/`) within your repository.*

----

 ## Contributing

 Contributions are welcome!
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on the code of conduct and the process for submitting pull requests.